wandb/docs/docs/guides/launch/launch-jobs.md

 <TabItem value="cli">
 Follow the procedure outlined below to recreate a run with the CLI:

 1. Find the name of the run you want to reproduce and its associated job name.
-See the [INSERT] page for information on how to find the job name.
+See the [View details of each job](#view-details-of-each-job) section for information on how to find the job name.
 2. Navigate to your terminal and type the following:

 ```bash